-As a world-class institution, it is important to maintain first-rate, professional standards in our print and online publications.
-A university style guide is intended to provide a definitive resource for writers, offering a consistent approach to how we present ourselves to our internal and external audiences -- students, faculty, staff, alumni, volunteers, donors, government, media, community partners and others.
+As a world-class institution, the University of Calgary maintains first-rate, professional standards in its print and online publications.
+This style guide is intended to provide a definitive resource for writers, offering a consistent approach to how we present ourselves to our internal and external audiences — students, faculty, staff, alumni, volunteers, donors, government, media, community partners and others.

 The university style guide is compiled and managed by Strategic Communications, University Relations.
 It is designed for all members of the campus community who write about the university for UToday or other university publications.

 The guide is based on principles and technical guides published by the Canadian Press (CP) — Canada's national news agency.
 Other reference materials used to develop this guide include the Oxford Canadian Dictionary, Fowler's Modern English Usage and The American Psychological Association's Publication Manual.